ece98m/Ger-sGarage/README.md

 Describe the migration script (`migration.php`) in detail.
 Explain its purpose and how to use it.
 You can provide examples of commands to run and expected outcomes.

-Reset your user details to start php
+Reset your user details in migration to start php

 ```bash
 php migration.php